 One of the best options for a restaurant reorientation is to meet people where they are: their homes.
+Many states are even allowing restaurants to deliver alcohol now.
 In what is definitely a sign of things to come, GrubHub and Uber Eats both recently announced much more favorable terms for restaurants using their delivery platforms.
 The former will suspend collection of up to $100 million in commission payments from restaurants impacted by the coronavirus crisis.
 The latter now offers daily payouts instead of weekly payouts, no delivery fees, and increased marketing efforts.
 To stay competitive, it’s likely most third-party delivery providers will do the same.

 To successfully integrate high-volume delivery, you’ll need to give your space and operations a once over to make sure you’re setup properly.
 To that end, we’ve got a list of tips.
 Then we’ll cover the best courier services out there you can use.

 - Have a dedicated space for everything delivery.
 Create an organized space solely for staff to prep and pack delivery orders.
 This will also be where the tablet or POS system being used for deliveries is kept, along with all the packaging being used.

 - Have a dedicated delivery employee.
 Select an employee to handle all the delivery issues.
 Delivery can get hectic and designating a point-person can streamline the process.
 They’ll operate the tablet or POS, run food from the kitchen window, pack it in to-go bags, and check the orders before giving it to the delivery person.
 They’ll also be the contact for the delivery couriers should any issues come up.